troyp/evil-adjust/README.md

 # evil-adjust
-Adjustments for Emacs end-of-line commands in evil's normal state.
+Adjustments for Emacs end-of-line `eval-` commands in Evil's normal state.

 This package compensates for annoying off-by-one incompatibilities between